 - Hanley Park, Stoke-on-Trent – one of the early works of Thomas Mawson and containing a range of historic features including bandstand, pavilion and terraced gardens.

-- Burslem Park Partnership, Stoke-on-Trent - the park opened in 1894 and is Grade II listed.
+- Burslem Park, Stoke-on-Trent - the park opened in 1894 and is Grade II listed.

 - Silver Jubilee Park, Sandwell & Dudley - opened in 1934, Silver Jubilee Park was created to mark the 25th year of the reign of King George V.